daboe01/CPTextView/README.md

 Online demo is at <http://aug-fancy.ukl.uni-freiburg.de/CPTextView>

-At this time, my stuff seems fully functional.
+At this time, my stuff seems fully functional in my testing.
 However, i am sure that multiple issues still exist, i.e. with large and complex documents.
 Please help me with testing!
 My intention is to merge a fully working Text system into Cappuccino soon.
 However, Cappuccino needs the following extensions before rich text support is complete:
 * Merge PR #2045 (my fixed CPAttributedString implementation